 - Do they call for an interview?
 Yes

 - Do they give a reason for refusal?
 If they refuse, yes.

 - When can I re-apply if is rejected?
 You need to ask at the embassy

 - What is the validity period?
 2 months from the date of issue

 - How many days of entry do they give?
 2 months

 - How to submit the documents?
 No travel agent required, one of the applicants can go and submit on behalf of every other applicant.

-Point to note: they are wary of solo travelers and usually expect people to travel in groups.
-So if you are a solo traveler you will need to answer additional questions in an interview.
-This is especially important if you are a girl traveling alone, it’s better to get a male family member to apply with you even if they aren’t going to accompany you on the trip.
+Point to note: they are wary of solo travellers and usually expect people to travel in groups.
+So if you are a solo traveller you will need to answer additional questions in an interview.
+This is especially important if you are a girl travelling alone, it’s better to get a male family member to apply with you even if they aren’t going to accompany you on the trip.
 The consulate people are a bit old school in that way.